mattheson/tempo/README.md

 *macOS is only supported as of now!
 Windows support is coming soon...*

 ## Current Status
-My current focus is on a partial rewrite of Tempo in the `beta` branch.
+My current focus is on a big rewrite of Tempo in the `beta` branch.

+I have exciting ideas for what the beta version will look like :)

+I hope to have it working around March 2025.

 Alpha version is usable and I can address issues in it as needed.

 # License